priyankaraguramr-cmyk/Analyzing-e-learning-platform-purchases/README.md

 File	Description:
 Elearning_analysis.sql
 Complete MySQL script: database & table creation, sample data inserts, join queries, all 12 analytical queries (Q1–Q12), subqueries, CTEs, CASE, NULL handling, the category_performance_view.

 DA_V8_Summary_Report.docx	One-page summary report with key insights and recommendations derived from the query output. screenshots/	Folder containing result screenshots for each query, numbered to match the sections below.

-Requirements
+Requirements:

 ●MySQL 8.0+ or MySQL Workbench connected to a MySQL 8.0+ server (required for the WITH clause / CTE syntax used in Q9 and Q10).

 ●No external dependencies - the script is plain SQL and runs in any standard MySQL client.

 How to Run